pauljrowland/PlatformDisplay-UK/creds/README.md

-In this directory (creds), create a new PHP file called creds.php to enable connection to the RTT API
+In this directory (creds), create a new PHP file called creds.php to enable connection to the RailData Marketplace API

 Make the contents as follows: